affragak/devops-study-app/README.md

 The project includes a CI/CD pipeline defined under .github/workflows/.
 The pipeline automates:

-- Linting and formatting checks
+- Linting and testing
-- Python Coverage tests
+- Test Coverage
-- Docker image build
-- Security scan using Trivy
+- Security scanning with Trivy
+- Automated versioning and release creation
+- Building and pushing images